The Rights Contained in Miranda (3/3) A Georgia Lawyer ExplainsApril 30, 2011

 For more information on Miranda, please see our other articles: “’They didn’t read me my rights!’ – The Reality of Miranda (1 of 3)” and “When Should Miranda Warnings be Read?
 (2 of 3).”

-About the authors: David B. Purvis and John Breakfield are Georgia Lawyers with Breakfield & Associates, Attorneys in Gainesville, Georgia and handle various Miranda Rights and Georgia Criminal Defense matters.
+About the author: John Breakfield is a Georgia Lawyer with Breakfield & Associates, Attorneys in Gainesville, Georgia and handles various Miranda Rights and Georgia Criminal Defense matters.
 The law office of Breakfield & Associates, Attorneys can assist clients throughout Georgia including: Hall County (Gainesville, Oakwood, Flowery Branch), White County (Cleveland), Barrow County (Auburn, Bethlehem, Braselton, Carl, Statham, Winder), Lumpkin County (Dahlonega), Gwinnett County (Buford, Duluth, Sugar Hill, Lawrenceville), Jackson County (Braselton, Commerce, Hoschton, Jefferson, Pendergrass), Dawson County (Dawsonville), Habersham County (Demorest, Cornelia), Clarke County (Athens) and all of Northeast Georgia.